cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 the `workbench.action.debug.selectandstart` command in VSCode and then select either "Run Extension" or "Extension Tests".

+### Running a single test

+The entire test suite takes a little while to run (1-2 mins), so if you'd like to repeat a single test, you can edit [`runSingleRecordedTest`](../../src/test/suite/runSingleRecordedTest.ts) to refer to the desired test and use the "Run Single Extension Test" launch config instead of the usual "Extension Tests".

 ## Code formatting

 We use [`pre-commit`](https://pre-commit.com/) to automate autoformatting.